eoniclabs/MethodCache/README.md

 MethodCache is a production-ready caching library that adds caching capabilities to your methods with minimal code changes and zero business logic pollution.
 Using compile-time code generation for optimal performance while providing complete runtime configuration flexibility.

+### 🎯 **Unique Capability: Cache Third-Party Libraries**
+**Add caching to external libraries without modifying their code!** Use runtime configuration to cache expensive API calls from NuGet packages, SDKs, and external dependencies.
+[Learn more →](#-add-caching-to-third-party-libraries)

 ---

 ## ✨ Quick Start